dirtyhenry/tech-articles/_posts/2013-08-01-code-review-checklist.md

 ## Conclusion

 I'll try to add some examples and additions to this page as I process code reviews in the future.
-Again, feel free to get in touch to provide some feedback and as this page is open source and available on GitHub, pull requests are welcome.
+Again, feel free to get in touch to provide some feedback and as [this page is open source and available on GitHub][6], pull requests are welcome.
 I'll review them with a great pleasure.

 [1]: http://www.objc.io/issue-1/testing-view-controllers.html